Work with us

 About Saint Paul’s

-Saint Paul’s Hammersmith is a vibrant Anglican church at the heart of London, dedicated to encountering God and awakening our city.
-We strive to be a white-hot centre of faith where people experience God’s presence and are empowered to live out their calling in every aspect of their lives.
-Our vision is to see God’s Kingdom come on earth as it is in heaven, equipping our community to make a lasting impact on London.
+Saint Paul’s is a vibrant Anglican church at the heart of London, dedicated to encountering God and awakening our city.
+We long to be a place where people experience God’s presence, grow into maturity, and are equipped to live out their calling.

 Role Purpose